Table of Contents

 What is Systemctl?

-The systemctl command is a utility which is responsible for examining and controlling the systemd system and service manager.
-It is a collection of system management libraries, utilities and daemons which function as a successor to the System V init daemon.
-The new systemctl commands have proven quite useful in managing a servers services.
-It provides detailed information about specific systemd services, and others that have server-wide utilization.
+Systemctl is a command-line tool that allows for the management and monitoring of the systemd system and service manager.
+It consists of a range of system management utilities, libraries, and daemons that have replaced the previous System V (SysV) init daemon.
+With its various commands, systemctl proves to be a helpful tool in managing a server's services.
+It provides detailed information about individual systemd services as well as those that have system-wide usage.

 What is a Service?

 A service, also known as a unit in the systemd utility, refers to any resource that the operating system can recognize and manage.
 This resource can be a software application, a device, or any other entity that the system can act on.
 In systemd, the unit is the fundamental object that the system tools use to manage and interact with these resources.
 Unit files are configuration files that define the attributes and behavior of each unit, such as how it should start, stop, and restart.

 The systemd tools use this information to ensure that the units are running correctly and that their dependencies are met.
 Overall, services/units are critical components of a Linux system that ensure its functionality and stability.